Pasty (horse): Assessment

 There was no International Classification of European two-year-olds in 1975: the official handicappers of Britain, Ireland and France compiled separate rankings for horses which competed in those countries.
 In the British Free Handicap, Pasty was the top-rated two-year-old filly, a pound ahead of Dame Foolish and eight behind the leading colt Wollow.
 The independent Timeform organisation awarded her a rating of 122, six pounds below the French filly Theia.
 Timeform did not award the filly a rating as a three-year-old.

 Breeding record

-Pasty was retired from racing to become a broodmare and produced at least ten foals between 1978 and 1991.
+Pasty retired from racing to become a broodmare and produced at least ten foals from 1978 to 1991.
 Pasty died in Australia on 12 February 1993.